alexeygrigorev/mlwiki.org/index.php/Process_Conformance.md

 ---
-title: "Process Conformance"
 layout: default
 permalink: /index.php/Process_Conformance
+tags:
+- business-process-management
+title: Process Conformance
 ---

-# Process Conformance

 ## Workflow Conformance Checking
 This procedure gives the answer on the following questions
 - does our model conform to what actually happens?